What Types of Injuries Can BFR Be Used to Treat?

 Soft Tissue (Muscle) Injuries

-BFR is an amazing tool to use when treating soft tissue injuries because it can help to prioritize more muscle regeneration over scar tissue formation.
+BFR is an amazing tool to use when treating soft tissue injuries.

 Thus if we do BFR, we promote muscle protein synthesis aka muscle regeneration while limiting scar tissue formation, which is essential for optimal muscle performance.

 Tendon injuries are complicated as they require mechanical load (and a lot of it) to heal.
 This is because the cells that make up tendons respond well to adequate mechanical stress.
 Tendon issues like Achilles and patellar tendinitis eventually need to be loaded in order to heal.
 However, mechanical load can be very painful for an unhappy tendon.Â

 A recent article by Centner et al. 2019 has provided us a significant glimpse of hope for less mechanical load (and potentially less pain) necessary to induce positive adaptations in problematic tendons.
 The study found that throughout a span of 14 weeks, combining BFR with a progressive calf raise program significantly improved the health and function of the Achilles tendon.
 The tendon got bigger and stiffer, while the calf muscle size and strength improved, all of these things are super helpful and beneficial when dealing with any kind of tendinopathy or tendon issue.